EF 35 2.0 IS USM

 The ring-type USM yields blazing fast and silent AF on my 6D, 5D MKII and SL1.
 AF accurately locks in any light I can see in.
 The front element doesn't rotate during AF operation, making polarizing filter use a breeze.

 Macro and video buffs will dig its manual focus: silky and precise, no slop or play and long throw for smooth transitions.
 Plus, no need to flip a switch to engage manual focus: simply grab the well ribbed MF ring and turn.

-Unfortunately, USM is not suitable for movie servo focus modes on the 70D and SL1: too fast with abrupt transitions.
+USM is not suitable for movie servo focus modes on older EOS like the 70D and SL1: too fast with abrupt transitions.
 So manual focus or AF pre-focus are the best choices for video use.
 However, movie servo on the 80D and later models focus surprising smooth with this lens.
 Although focus is silent to human ears, build-in camera mics record focusing noises, so use outboard audio or an external mic with this lens.

 The inclusion of image stabilization (IS) is a very welcome feature, providing 3-stops of slower hand holdable shutter speeds than I can normally muster.
 Canon's claim of 4-stops didn't work for me but a non-coffee drinker might squeeze out that 4th stop.
 Nevertheless, with F2.0 and IS and I can hand hold my camera and nail sharp images of evening street scenes, dim bars and stages.